yairm210/Unciv/README.md

 If not, then the feature won't be added until we've finished all the features from the original Civ - as mentioned, this will take a while!

+### Why not?
+This is its own game, why not add features that weren't in Civ V?

+Having a clear vision is important for actually getting things done.

+Anyone can make a suggestion.
+Not all are good, viable, or simple.
+Not many can actually implement stuff.

+As an open source project, this stuff is done in our spare time, of which there isn't much.

+We need a clear-cut criteria to decide what to work on and what not to work on.

 ## Will you implement Civ VI?

 Considering how long it took to get this far, no.